Clarence Jordan: Habitat for Humanity

 In 1965, Millard and Linda Fuller visited Koinonia, planning only to stay for a couple of hours.
 Inspired by Jordan, however, the Fullers chose to make Koinonia their permanent home in mid-1968.
 A marital crisis and dissatisfaction with their millionaire lifestyle had earlier persuaded the couple to sell their possessions and seek a life together in Christian service.
 The Fuller family brought renewed energy to Koinonia.
 The organization changed its name to Koinonia Partners and started a number of partnership type ventures such as "Partnership Housing," a project to build and sell quality, affordable homes at cost with a no interest mortgage for low-income area families.
 The Fullers' five years at Koinonia followed by three years of building "partnership housing" in the Democratic Republic of Congo (then known as Zaire or Belgian Congo) would eventually lead, in 1976, to the creation of Habitat for Humanity.

-Jordan, however, would not live to see the completion of the first house.
-On October 29, 1969, he died suddenly of a heart attack.
-As he had requested, Clarence had a simple burial.
-His body was placed in a shipping crate from a local casket manufacturer and was buried in an unmarked grave on Koinonia property.
+On October 29, 1969, Jordan died suddenly of a heart attack, before the first house had been completed.
+As he had requested, Jordan had a simple burial; his body was placed in a shipping crate from a local casket manufacturer and was buried in an unmarked grave on Koinonia property.
 Jordan's funeral was attended by his family, the Koinonia partners, and the poor of the community.
 Florence Jordan died at Koinonia in 1987 and was buried there.
-Jordan's papers are housed at the University Of Georgia.
+Jordan's papers are housed at the University of Georgia.

-"He be gone now," reflected a neighbor in 1980, "but his footprint still here".